fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/technical notes/hyper-v-linux-mint-setup.md

 ### No Network Access / Unable to Get an IP Address

-If your virtual machine cannot access the network or obtain an IP address after you’ve completed the setup, check the following steps:
+If your virtual machine cannot access the network or obtain an IP address after you've completed the setup, check the following steps:

 - Is the **Gateway** value set to `172.19.85.254`?
 - Has the **DNS** value been assigned correctly?
 - Does the **IP Address** conflict with another virtual machine?

-### Linux Mint Won’t Boot
+### Linux Mint Won't Boot

 This may be because `Secure Boot` was left enabled.